codemann8/ALttPOverworldSlidePuzzle/.kilocode/rules/general.md

 3. Update DOM with [`renderAll()`](puzzle.js) or specific render functions
 4. Test with both small and large pieces
 5. Ensure gap identity is preserved (gaps remember their home crop)
+6. **IMPORTANT**: Remember that [`tryMove(dir)`](puzzle.js) direction is inverted - it looks in the OPPOSITE direction of where you want to move something.
+When implementing swipe/drag controls for gap swapping, always reverse the direction.

 ### When Adding Features
 - Keep the three-file structure (HTML/CSS/JS separation)